 Interesting enough this game also makes for a fun party game, if you’re playing it on the PlayStation TV that is.
 I hooked the system up in my living room and challenged my children to play, to see who could do it the best and it was hilarious.
 A versus mode or even a co-op mode for use on the PlayStation TV would have been a nice addition.
 However, seeing how support for the PS Vita is already fledgling, I’m happy to see that it was even implemented.

 If there’s one negative thing to take away from the game, it’s more along the lines that it’s only available on Sony’s ill-fated portable device.
 The PS Vita doesn’t have a massive following in the North American market and thanks to how Sony is handling the system and the lack of games, the sales are merely declining every year.
-Still, I’m sure that the game is selling like hotcakes in Japan and hopefully it will also do the same in the US.
+Still, I’m sure that the game is selling like hotcakes in Japan and hopefully the game will manage to do the same in the West.

 I only wish that this game eventually gets a PlayStation 3 or PlayStation 4 release as it’s a fun and enjoyable and I’m proof that this game will be loved by anyone who picks it up and takes the time to learn it.
 The plus to this is that the game is PlayStation TV compatible, and with many shops selling that system for under $30 now, it may be the best way to play Persona 4 Dancing All Night in the comfort of your house and it doesn’t look half bad to boot.
 Atlus really knocked this game out of the park.